 Timothy Gallwey in “The Inner Game of Tennis“

-This is not to discount the value of a terminology that can be agreed upon by experienced practitioners, but too often it leads beginners into a tangle when they would be better served to describe their situation and view of the problem directly.
+I don’t mean to discount the value of terminology that experienced practitioners can agree upon.
+There is a risk that it can lead beginners into a tangle when they would be better served to describe their situation and view of the problem directly.
 If they can start instead with how they are experiencing a failure or disconnect, it allows peers or more experienced entrepreneurs to start from their current understanding.

 Summary: Usual Way of Learning Vs. Inner Game Learning